 - Pattern the media after the magnetic layers have been deposited

-The film thicknesses required for perpendicular make the second approach more practical and the method of choice.
+The film thicknesses required for PMR make the second approach more practical and the method of choice.
 The pattern is then developed by ultra-violet (UV) curing and the magnetic islands – or tracks – are formed by etching the stamped resist pattern into the magnetic film.
 A non-magnetic material is then deposited into the subtracted areas and the media surface is planarized to help with head flyability over the media.
-Finally, the patterned, planarized disk will need a protective overcoat, lubrication and final test.
+Finally, the patterned, planarized disk will need a protective overcoat, lubrication and final testing.